 1. Bio supermarkets

-The two most popular organic supermarkets in Germany are denn’s Biomarkt, with over 320 stores nationwide, followed by Alnatura with over 130.
-There are other smaller and more local bio supermarkets spread across the country.
+The two most popular organic supermarkets in Germany are denn’s Biomarkt, with 227 stores nationwide, followed by Alnatura with 142 stores in Germany.
+In addition, there are other smaller and more local bio supermarkets spread across the country.
 Just keep in mind that, although all their products are organic, they tend to be quite expensive.

-Hypermarkets are stores that offer not only groceries but also clothes and miscellaneous items.
+Hypermarkets are stores that offer groceries, clothes, and miscellaneous items.
 If you come from North America, think of them as Walmart or Target-style places.
 The two most popular hypermarkets in Germany are Kaufland and real.

 3. Membership-only Hypermarkets

 The most popular wholesale club in Germany is METRO.
-If you come from North America, think of it as a similar hypermarket like Costco or Sam’s Club.
+Think of it as a similar hypermarket like Costco or Sam’s Club if you come from North America.

 You will be able to find bulk quantities of items at a discounted price and other miscellaneous things like electronics, cookware, professional cooking equipment, among others.